tongxiang/generator-angular-fullstack/readme.md

 ##TESTING

+As mentioned before, *generator-angular-fullstack* automatially creates test spec files for Angular components created using its command line tools.
+Additionally, we can run `grunt test` to run the client and server tests with Karma and Mocha, or specify client- or server- side tests with either `grunt test:server` or `grunt test: client`.
+Read more about how to write testing spec with Karma, Mocha, and a third testing utility included in generator-angular-fullstack--SuperTest--below.

+1. [Karma](http://karma-runner.github.io/0.12/index.html) is a testing utility created by the developers of AngularJS, and provides great unit testing.
+(Especially of Angular modules!)
+2. [Mocha](http://visionmedia.github.io/mocha/) is another Javascript test framework which facilitates easy asynchronous testing--you can simulate asynchronous responses to your code pretty easily!
+3. [Supertest](https://www.npmjs.org/package/supertest) provides an easy way for you to test the functionality of an HTTP server, and does so by keeping track of and mimicking requests and responses.

 ##HEROKU DEPLOYMENT
 While the generator can easily deploy to either Openshift or Heroku, we’ll cover their simple Heroku deployment here.
 To push your app up to Heroku, run: